labcrypto/hottentot/README.md

  $ hot
 ```

 You should see a help message explaining the parameters for `hot` executable.
+Below is an exmaple.

 ```shell
 $ hot